-- Rotate the knob to navigate through the menu items. - Press the knob to enter in the selected item.
+- Rotate the knob to navigate through the menu items.

+- Press the knob to enter in the selected item.

-WARNING: Default parameters are suitable for Rotax 912/914 engine so its mandatory, before using ECLIPSE in flight, to check that all parameters are correct for your engine.
+WARNING: Default parameters are suitable for Rotax 912/914 engine but its still essential, before using ECLIPSE in flight, check that all parameters are correct for your engine.